 - Hand squeegee all edges to provide clean edges & extra sealer.

 - Conduct a walk-through to ensure that the work meets our standards of quality.

 - The next morning, the cones and barricades are removed.

 Seal coating is performed from spring through fall.
 This is because the process requires temperatures of at least 50 degrees and rising, and no more than a 40% chance of rain.
 Outside of those conditions, you risk the seal coating not curing properly.

-Seal coating should be performed between 6 months to 1 year after new asphalt is installed.
-After that, seal coating is recommended every 3 years.
+Seal coating should be performed between six months to one year after new asphalt is installed.
+After that, seal coating is recommended every three years.
 Now that you understand the reasons for seal coating and the seal coating process, you’ll know what to expect.

 Is it time to seal coat your driveway?
 Give Integrity Paving & Coatings a call at (512) 853-9009 to schedule a quote.